adliance/Togglr/README.md

 mkdir conf && docker run --rm --name togglr -v ${PWD}/conf:/conf local/togglr:latest generate-configuration -t /conf/configuration.json
 ```

-Change the configuration.json to your needs - see [Configuration](#configuration), afterwards you can run the container and the report is written to the conf path.
+Change the configuration.json to your needs - see [Configuration](#configuration), afterwards you can run the container and the report is written to the output path.

 ```
 docker run --rm --name togglr -v ${PWD}/conf:/conf local/togglr:latest -c /conf/ -o /conf/